Auto-Train Corporation: History

 An idea of Auto-Train Corporation founder Eugene K. Garfield, a former employee of the U.S. Department of Transportation, the novel approach allowed families to relax en route and save the expense and unfamiliarity of a rental car on arrival.
 The Auto-Train consists included passenger cars, autoracks, and a caboose.
 Although the company had its own locomotives and rolling stock, Auto-Train Corporation trains initially operated on Seaboard Coast Line (SCL) and Richmond, Fredericksburg & Potomac (RF&P) tracks.

 Auto-Train Corporation's new service began operations on December 6, 1971, between Lorton, Virginia, and Sanford, Florida.
 The service was popular with travelers.
 Soon, Auto-Train entrepreneurs sought to expand into other markets, and established a short-lived service between Louisville and Sanford, Florida.
 In 1978, the company announced plans for a service in Mexico between Nuevo Laredo and Querétaro City.

 Lack of success from the Louisville expansion, high crew costs, and several accidents put Garfield's company into bankruptcy.
 Auto-Train Corporation ended its services in late April 1981.

 Amtrak revival

 Operating for almost 10 years, Auto-Train had developed a popular following, particularly among older travelers.
 No one else offered a similar service until, after a gap of almost two years, service was revived by Amtrak (the National Railroad Passenger Corporation), as their Auto Train service.

 Rolling stock

 Locomotives

 Auto-Train used 13 GE U36B locomotives (4 additional units were ordered but were never delivered due to financial issues) as the primary motive power for its trains.
-Also included in the roster were Baldwin S-12, Baldwin VO-1000, and ALCO S-2 locomotives that were used as switchers in the terminal stations.
+Also included in the locomotive roster were Baldwin S-12, Baldwin VO-1000, and ALCO S-2 locomotives that were used as switchers in the terminal stations.